SuperNowyNick/BlenderChemistry/README.md

 # chemblend
-Addons for importing and working with chemical structure files
+Addons for importing and working with chemical structure files in Blender

 For now it only consists of one import script but it will be updated as needed